5 Steps to Successfully Rebrand Your Restaurant

 Offer sneak peaks, ask questions that allow customers to have a say in the changes, and advertise new restaurant features to engage customers in the rebrand.

-Once the restaurant is ready, your social media channels and posts should run in line with your brand story, reflecting your updated look.
+Once the restaurant is ready, your social media channels and posts should run in line with your brand story to reflect your updated look.

 Your online voice should reflect your offline voice and you can use online channels to promote offers and events that will attract people to your restaurant.